 On 14 November 2018, the Dahrendorf Forum hosted an expert workshop to address the question posed in Professor Karen Smith’s recent working paper for the Dahrendorf Forum: Can the EU ‘rescue’ R2P?
 And if so, how?

 The 2005 United Nations agreement on the ‘responsibility to protect’ (R2P) populations from atrocities was intended to set acceptable boundaries to ‘humanitarian intervention’, but it is still extremely controversial and vulnerable in a world of increasing nationalism and illiberalism.

-This event will be held under the Chatham House rule.
-Attendance is by invitation only.
+The event was held under the Chatham House rule with attendance by invitation only.